 Pu Mat is one of Vietnam's largest biological reserves, with over 2,400 plant species, 37 of which are listed in the Vietnam Red Book, and 20 are listed on the Red List.
 The white-cheeked gibbons, which have only been found in this part of the world, are Pu Mat's unique residents.
 Visitors to the park can book a tour to hike through the green hills, searching for these rare animal species.

 Muong Long Sky Gate is in Muong Long Commune, a beautiful valley surrounded by mountains that reach up to 1500 meters high near Truong Son range.
 Because of the high mountainous terrain, the air here is cool and comfortable year round, with temperatures never exceeding 25 degrees.
 Some people compare Muong Long to the two foggy towns: Sapa and Da Lat.

 This land has majestic mountains and wild scenery, making it ideal for those who enjoy conquering and exploring the beauty of nature.
 Muong Long does not provide relaxation experiences, but it brings you closer to the beauty of Nghe An's forests.

-Aside from discovering beautiful roads and hunting clouds at Muong Long sky gate, visitors can also learn about the life and culture of the Mong people who live in the villages.
+Apart from exploring beautiful roads and hunting clouds at Muong Long sky gate, visitors can also learn about the life and culture of the Mong people who live in the villages.

-Nghe An Vietnam attracts tourists with attractive amusement spots, but it also keeps diners interested with specialties that have fascinating rustic tastes.
+Nghe An, Vietnam attracts tourists with appealing amusement spots, but it also keeps diners interested with specialties that have fascinating rustic flavors.

 Eel porridge is a must-try specialty in Nghe An.
 This is considered the pride of Nghe An because the porridge has a distinct Nghe An flavor thanks to the skillful hands of the chef.